 The Chamber of Commerce has put together a comprehensive toolkit of links & information for businesses.
 They are in daily contact with central, regional and local government to ensure the voice of businesses is heard.

 The CWLEP Growth Hub has a dedicated page to helps businesses in Coventry and Warwickshire respond to the crisis.
-They are also asking businesses to complete this short impact survey on how the Coronavirus outbreak has affected them so far.

 HR support is available via ACAS.